vantage6/vantage6-workshop/episodes/algorithm_development.md

 - We need both a central and a partial function.
 - The central function should get an algorithm client to communicate with the server, but it does not need data.
-- The partial function should get one database from the node.
+- The partial function does not need an algorithm client, but it should get one database from the node.
 - Both functions should have a `column` argument - the average over this column will be calculated.
 - (Optional) Use the advanced options to create a Github pipeline that creates and pushes your Docker image every time you commit to main.

-TODO what do they need to do for central?

 :::::::::::::::::::::::: solution